-Saudi Arabia's ban on women driving ends at midnight
+Saudi Arabia's ban on women driving ended at midnight - CBBC Newsround

 Why couldn't women drive in Saudi Arabia?

-The Saudi Arabian government said it expected around 2,000 more women to get their driving licence in the following week.
+The Saudi Arabian government said it expected around 2,000 more women to get their driving licence in the first week.

 Thousands of women have now signed up for driving lessons as new female-only programmes have sprung up.